awsdocs/amazon-lightsail-developer-guide/doc_source/amazon-lightsail-enabling-distribution-custom-domains.md

 1. Choose the **Custom domains** tab on your distribution's management page\.

-1. Under the **Use your custom domains with HTTPS** section of the page, use the toggle to enable custom domains with HTTPS for your distribution\.
+1. Choose **Attach certificate**\.

+   If you have no certificates, then you must first create and validate an SSL/TLS certificate for your domains, before you can attach it to your distribution\.
+For more information, see [Creating SSL/TLS certificates for your Amazon Lightsail distribution](amazon-lightsail-create-a-distribution-certificate.md)\.

-1. To enable custom domains, choose the SSL/TLS certificate that you want to use with your distribution\.
+1. In the dropdown menu that appears, select a valid certificate for the domain\(s\) that you want to use with your distribution\.

+1. Verify the certificate information is correct, then choose **Attach**\.

+1. The distribution's **Status** will change to **Updating**\.
+After the status changes to **Enabled**, the certificate's domain will appear in the **Custom domains** section\.

+1. Choose **Add domain assignment** to point the domain to your distribution\.

-   The domain names that are specified on the certificate are the domain names that are added to your distribution\.
+1. Verify the certificate and DNS information are correct, then choose **Add assignment**\.
+After a few moments, traffic for the domain that you selected will begin to be accepted by your distribution\.

-1. Choose **Save**\.

-   Your request to enable custom domains is submitted, and the status of your distribution is changed to **In progress**\.
-After a while, the status of your distribution changes to **Enabled**\.

-After you enable custom domains for your distribution, you should update the DNS records of the domains so that traffic for those domains is directed to your distribution\.
-You do this by creating alias records that point to the default domain name of your distribution \(e\.g\., `123456abcdef.cloudfront.net`\)\.
-For more information, see [Pointing your domains to your Amazon Lightsail distributions](amazon-lightsail-point-domain-to-distribution.md)\.

 ## Additional information<a name="enabling-distribution-custom-domains-additional-information"></a>